 Grace Reachmack and other Guitar II students perform "Stop Your Crying" by Lake Street Dive.

-With Achilles grinning in triumph, Hector takes a last breath as he is impaled by Greek warriors.
+Hector takes a last breath as he is impaled by Greek warriors.

 Two Greek warriors rush upon a Trojan amidst battle.